surbhi84/TapesVideoLibrary/README.md

 [Technical]
 - It makes use of MockBee a mock Backend that manages all the api calls.
 - It uses TAILWIND CSS.
-- Made using useReducer, context and custom hooks from react.
+- Made using useReducer, context,react router and custom hooks from react.
+- Makes use of absolute path imports.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

-Tapes tech Stack:

 - [REACT](https://reactjs.org/)
 - [REACT ROUTER](https://reactrouter.com/)